 |Accessories||Case, UV & green filter, (non original)lens hood, N1, N2 and R close-up lens|

 |Manufactured by||Kodak AG, Stuttgart, Germany|

 Tips & Tricks: First of all: take care of the camera.
 In all reviews, I found it is mentioned that these cameras are really hard to service or repair.
 In the worst case, Chris Sherlock does not only have some repair guides on his website http://retinarescue.com/ but also offers repair service for Retina cameras.
 If your lenses have scratches, try first to take some photos.
 It might turn out that the scratches are not visible at all in your pictures.
 I only replaced my scratched 135 mm lens because I found one in the original package for €30.
 And because I needed a screw to fix the 50 mm lens.
 Although I was not afraid to do some basic repairs on all my other cameras, I do not dare to fix and maybe break something on this one.
 But again, this one is really something special for me.

 Film purchase & processing: The camera can use any 35 mm film from 10 to 3200 ISO.
 Try to shoot at least once with 100 ISO black and white to get an impression of the lenses’ sharpness.

 http://knippsen.blogspot.de/2012/04/kodak-retina-reflex-s.html (Review in German with great illustration how the light meter works)

 http://blog.jimgrey.net/2013/10/18/kodak-retina-reflex-iv/ (review Kodak Retina Reflex IV)

-A personal note: Before I started to collect cameras, I dreamt about collecting far pricier and bigger “products” from Stuttgart with an “S” in their name.
+A personal note: Before I started to collect cameras, I was dreaming about collecting far pricier and bigger “products” from Stuttgart with an “S” in their name.
 Sadly the experiment did not end that well (result after six years of work below), which in long-term saved a lot of time and money.
 (My whole camera collection cost still less than one headlight for this car)